 ummm…Aren’t people already?

-Gone are the days where you only get an interview with potential employers by spending $75,000 on tuition, only to get a $40,000/year job.
-Now you can start a small-scale side-hustle with zero to minimum upfront investment and scale that to huge income figures.
+Gone are the days when you only get an interview with potential employers by spending $75,000 on tuition, only to get a $40,000/year job.
+Now, you can start a small-scale side hustle with zero to minimum upfront investment and scale that to huge income figures.

 This isn’t me bragging about my income; this is a reality check.

-And as a matter of fact, the very blog you are reading made over $9400 last December.
+And as a matter of fact, the very blog you are reading made over $26,527 in September 2023.
 How about that?

 So I guess it is clear that blogging makes money, but now the question is, just how much?